 We’ve combined pineapple, bacon and maple syrup to make these Baked Beans extraordinary and a hit at your next campfire cookout or back yard BBQ.

-I am pretty sure I still have her since she wrote it out for me all those years ago.
+I am pretty sure I still have her recipe since she wrote it out for me all those years ago.
 Best first baked bean experience ever.

 You can add many flavours to your beans, cook them from dried, slow cook them and even these days Instant Pot your beans.
 We’ve found this recipe is easy to assemble and very popular with our camping families.